ningrao/notes/js.md

 - scope is not global, then 'this' is undefined;

 - import/export should resides at the outmost level, determinable by compiler;

+- import commonjs module: `import * as name from ...`

 - export:
  * when declare: